Lucky0604/Mysite/README.md

 Angular as the front-end framework.
 NODE as the webserver.

 all the css work comes from the less.

+by the way:
+Using grunt as a project automation tool.

 # How to use it
 git clone this project.